sabbirahmed404/Gupc-web/README.md

 </p>

 <p align="center">
-  A modern, responsive landing page built with Next.js and Tailwind CSS for the Green University Photography Club.
+  A modern, responsive landing page was built with Next.js and Tailwind CSS for the Green University Photography Club.
 </p>

 <p align="center">